 Rep. Perry S. Warren, Jr.'s Biography

-Perry was first elected to Newtown Borough Council in 2009 and was re-elected in 2013.
+Perry was elected to Newtown Borough Council in 2009 and was re-elected in 2013.
 During his seven years on Newtown Borough Council, he was recognized as a "bridge builder," committed to bringing members of both political parties together to forge workable solutions to serve the community.
 He was instrumental in reviving the Borough's Environmental Advisory Council.
 He helped write the Borough's non-discrimination ordinance, which outlaws discrimination based on sexual orientation or gender identity, and he supported the Newtown Common Open Space Project.
 In addition, Perry served on and acted as a liaison to numerous committees, including the Police Committee, the Environmental Advisory Council and the Shade Tree Commission.
 Perry worked strenuously throughout his tenure on Borough Council to support good governance and responsible stewardship of financial and environmental resources.

-In addition to his public service and business interests, Perry has served on the board and as chairman of the board of St. Luke's Episcopal Church and has served as an officer of The Compassionate Friends and the Young Entrepreneur’s Organization.
+In addition to his public service and business interests, Perry served on the board and as chairman of the board of St. Luke's Episcopal Church and has served as an officer of The Compassionate Friends and the Young Entrepreneur’s Organization.

 Perry graduated with honors from Colgate University and received his law degree with honors from the University of North Carolina School of Law.
 He and his wife, Liz, live in Newtown Borough and have five children.